Max Ruddock: Later career and legacy

 Ruddock remained on the backbenches, and stayed as a Hornsby Councillor until 1965.
 On 3 January 1975, with the ascendancy of Tom Lewis as Premier of NSW he was appointed as Assistant Treasurer of New South Wales and Minister for Revenue, an office which he held until 10 October 1975 when he was made Minister for Transport and Minister for Highways.
-He held these ministries until Lewis was replaced as Premier by Sir Eric Willis, who then reappointed him as Assistant Treasurer and Minister for Revenue on 23 January 1976.
-He held this office until the Coalition Government lost the 1976 election on 14 May 1976.
+He held these ministries until Lewis was replaced as Premier by Eric Willis, who then reappointed him as Assistant Treasurer and Minister for Revenue on 23 January 1976.
+He held this office until the Coalition government lost the 1976 election on 14 May 1976.

 He lived to see his son, Philip, elected to the Australian House of Representatives seat of Parramatta on 22 September 1973.
 His health in decline, having suffered all his life from a degenerative muscle disease that, by the time he entered Parliament, made walking difficult, Ruddock did not stay in politics long afterwards, resigning his seat on 25 May 1976 and retiring from public life.
 However, six days after retiring from politics, aged 62, on 31 May 1976 he suffered a stroke and died in hospital.
 A state funeral at St James' Chapel, Castle Hill, was held for him, which was attended by the Governor, Sir Roden Cutler.
 In his honour, Parramatta City Council dedicated the "Max Ruddock Reserve" in Winston Hills soon after his death.
-Philip went on to serve in the Howard Government as a Minister of the Crown, in particular as the Attorney-General of Australia from 2003 to 2007.
+Philip went on to serve in the Howard government as a Minister of the Crown, in particular as the Attorney-General of Australia from 2003 to 2007.
 When Philip was elected as mayor of Hornsby in September 2017, he reflected on his father's time in office, particularly in Hornsby Shire: "His record and passion for Hornsby is a demonstration of his enormous affection for this area — not to mention the fact that he was a great role model to me".